GREATDANELADY.COM

 Cause Excessive Calcium or Mineral Imbalance

-Nutritionally Caused Disease (as proven in Equine research)
+Nutritionally Caused Disease

 Symptoms - Lameness.
 Pain present at flexing the joint